Saraavana/elsaravana/content/blog/publishers-and-subscribers-in-combine-framework/index.md

 ### Publishers
 Publishers are similar to Observables in RxSwift.
-A publisher exposes values that changes in run time to its subscribers.
+A publisher expose values that changes in run time to its subscribers.
 Let's look at below example to understand better,
 ``` Swift
 import Combine